Battle River Natural Area (PNT)

 Battle River is so named because of the beginning of a period of rivalry between the Iron Confederacy (Cree and Assiniboine) and the Blackfoot Confederacy.
 It was named as such on a map from 1802 and had a variety of names from different First Nations [1].

-Battle River Basin, with its headwaters in Battle Lake, drains an area of 25 000 km2.
+Battle River Basin starts in the area of Battle Lake and drains an area of 25,000 km2.
 Battle Lake Natural Area and Battle Lake South Natural Area (PNT) are on this lake.
 From here, the river flows southeast, collects water from Pigeon Lake Creek, turns northeast at the town of Ponoka and then receives water from Coal Lake.
 The river joins the North Saskatchewan near the city of North Battleford [2].

 Site Statistics